 During this time of Lent, please remember that this is about preparing our hearts for this amazing gift our Lord has given us and it is not about our perfection.

-The heart of Lent is drawing closer to God.
-And any step you take- no matter how small it may feel- brings you closer to Him.
+The heart of Lent is drawing closer to God — something we’re invited to pursue every single day, not just once a year.
+Any step you take, no matter how small it may feel, brings you closer to Him.
 God sees the motives of your heart.

 What is Lent?